anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <p align="center"><b>Table 4-16:</b> Compute Flavour Geometry Specification.</p>

 <a name="4.2.1.1"></a>
-#### 4.2.1.1 Predefined Compute flavours
+#### 4.2.1.1 Predefined Compute Flavours
-The intent of the following flavours list is to be comprehensive and yet effective to cover both IT and NFV workloads.
-The compute flavours are specified relative to the “large” flavour.
-The “large” flavour configuration consists of 4 vCPUs, 8 GB of RAM and 80 GB of local disk, and the resulting instance will have a management interface of 1 Gbps.
-The “medium” flavour is half the size of a large and small is half the size of medium.
-The tiny flavour is a special sized flavour.
+The intent of the following Flavours list is to be comprehensive and yet effective to cover both IT and NFV workloads.
+The compute Flavours are specified relative to the “large” Flavour.
+The “large” Flavour configuration consists of 4 vCPUs, 8 GB of RAM and 80 GB of local disk, and the resulting instance will have a management interface of 1 Gbps.
+The “medium” Flavour is half the size of a large and small is half the size of medium.
+The tiny Flavour is a special sized Flavour.

->_*Note:*_ Customised (Parameterized) flavours can be used in concession by operators and , if needed, are  created using TOSCA, HEAT templates and/or VIM APIs.
+>_*Note:*_ Customised (Parameterized) Flavours can be used in concession by operators and , if needed, are  created using TOSCA, HEAT templates and/or VIM APIs.

 .conf |vCPU ("c") |RAM ("r") |Local Disk ("d") | Management Interface
 -----|------------|----------|-----|-----